matankleiner/Artificial-Intelligence-Planning-for-Solving-Blocks-World-with-Robots/README.md

 first run the `sense.py` node, then the `think_and_act.py` node.

-you should run the `think_and_act.py` script from the PDDL directory.
+You should run the `think_and_act.py` script from the PDDL directory.

 ##### In case of any error, first try to run the project again.